 The model can also reproduce the pattern of negative but diminishing skewness, as the horizon increases.
 The reason skewness diminishes is that 80 percent of the change in output from the boom or crash occurs within 8 periods, on average.
 Changes over a period that includes the entire boom or crash will not measure the speed of these movements.
-Skewness in multi-period output changes is reported in figure 3, which plots the skewness of $(y_t - y{t-N})$ for the learning model, using different detrending methods.
+We compute skewness in multiperiod output changes $(y_t - y{t-N})$ for the learning model, using different detrending methods.
 The model starts off with short-horizon asymmetry below zero.
-The asymmetry approaches zero as the horizon lengthens.
-Finally, we compare the N-period skewnesses for the learning and the no-learning model (figure 4).
+The asymmetry approaches zero as the horizon lengthens (figure 2, line with circles).
+Finally, we compare this to the N-period skewnesses for the no-learning model (line with crosses).
 Asymmetry in the no-learning model disappears after 9 quarters.
-In the learning model, asymmetry diminishes, but stays negative at all horizons, similar to the log-difference and geometrically detrended data in figure 2.
+In the learning model, asymmetry diminishes, but stays negative at all horizons, similar to the log-differenced data.

 Another way to see the effect learning has on asymmetry is to vary the difficulty of learning.
-The theory predicts that both high-noise (high σ{η}) and low-noise (low σ{η}) environments should have little asymmetry.
+The theory predicts that both high-noise (high $\sigma{\eta}$ ) and low-noise (low $\sigma{\eta}$ ) environments should have little asymmetry.
 Asymmetry should be strongest where learning is neither impossible nor trivial.
-Figure 5 shows that output skewness is most negative when the variance of η is close to half the variance in output.
+Figure 3 shows that output skewness is most negative when the variance of $\eta$ is close to half the variance in output.
 As the ratio of noise to output variance approaches zero and one, skewness approaches zero.

 Finally, we ask what is the effect of our assumption that agents are all passive, rather than active learners?
 We solve a model in which there is no separation between the filtering and the control problem.
-Table 9 summarizes the results.
-The second and third moments are close to the ones we obtain for the passive learning environment.
+The resulting moments are almost indistinguishable from the results of the passive learning model.